 Additionally, midata will support innovation by enabling services that may not have been possible before.
 We plan for the midata standard to evolve and expand over time, to support third party requests and facilitate more use cases for consumer benefit.

 A new Standard License Condition (SLC) will require all domestic gas and electricity energy suppliers to adhere to the midata framework.
 Ofgem will ensure monitoring is in place to ensure compliance with the SLC, and take appropriate measures for non-compliance if needed.

-Third parties who are keen to utilise the midata framework will be able to apply for accreditation from mid-2019.
+Third parties who are keen to utilise the midata framework will be able to apply for accreditation in due course.

 How will we deliver midata in energy?